swysocki/swysocki.github.io/_posts/2021-08-26-the-tyranny-of-latest.md

 ![obligatory meme](https://en.meming.world/images/en/4/4a/Modern_Problems_Require_Modern_Solutions.jpg)

-If you suspect a Docker image changed due to an update to the `latest` reference, you will need to find the output of a the last successful launch of the container and compare it with the failed one.
+If you suspect a Docker image changed due to an update to the `latest` reference, you will need to find the output of the last successful launch of the container and compare it with the failed one.
 Since we can no longer rely on the image tags for comparison, we will need to compare the image's **manifest hash**.
 This is a bit tricky and I suggest you